dhall-lang/dhall-lang/standard/semantics.md

     ───────────────────────────────  ; if `e₀` fails to resolve Γ₀ ⊢ (e₀ ? e₁) @ here ⇒ e₂ ⊢ Γ₁

-Carefully note that the fully resolved import must successfully type-check with an empty context.
-Imported expressions may not contain any free variables.

 For all other cases, recursively descend into sub-expressions: